1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 • Fecal Immunochemical Test (FIT) to detect hidden blood in the stool.

-• Stool DNA Test to identify abnormal genetic markers linked to precancerous polyps.
+• Stool DNA Test to detect deformed genetic markers which are associated with precancerous polyps.

 Rishi Chadha